QOSGroup/qos/docs/install/validator.md

 ### Use QOS Explorer

-You can see your validator on the [Explorer](http://explorer.qoschain.info/dashboard) If your bonded token is in top 100.
-The `bech32` encoded `address` of you validator you can find in the `~/.qosd/config/priv_validator.json` file.
+You can see your validator on the [Explorer](http://explorer.qoschain.info/dashboard) If your bonded tokens is in top 100.

 Also, you can see all the other information of the testnet on the explorer.